euctrl-pru/website/references/methodology/unimpeded_taxi-out_time.md

 to define an unimpeded reference time should be at least 90%.

 #### Distribution of residual errors

 [Additional taxi-out time](/references/definition/additional_taxi-out_time.html)
 for unimpeded flights should have a distribution centered around zero and with a standard deviation below 3 minutes.

-{% image check1.jpg alt="Distribution of residual errors" %}
+{% img check1.jpg alt:"Distribution of residual errors" title:"Distribution of residual errors" %}